Odd Girl Out

 Odd Girl Out is a 2005 drama telefilm starring Alexa Vega, Lisa Vidal, Elizabeth Rice, Alicia Morton, Leah Pipes, Shari Dyon Perry, Joey Nappo, and Chad Biagini.
 First aired April 4, 2005 on Lifetime, the film is based on the book Odd Girl Out: The Hidden Culture of Aggression in Girls by Rachel Simmons.
-It sheds light onto the topic of school bullying among girls.
+It sheds light onto the topic of school bullying among school girls.

 Plot

 Vanessa Snyder (Alexa Vega) is a beautiful and intelligent eighth-grader who is best friends with queen bee Stacey Larson (Leah Pipes) and Nikki Rodriguez (Elizabeth Rice), who is secretly jealous of the bond between the two.
 Outside of the clique is the kindhearted Emily (Shari Dyon Perry), and the "wannabe" Tiffany Thompson (Alicia Morton), who desires to become part of the group.
 Vanessa's loving divorced mother Barbara (Lisa Vidal) is proud of her esteemed daughter.

 One day, Nikki tricks Vanessa into getting close to Tony (Chad Biagini), a boy whom Stacey (and somewhat Vanessa) has a crush on.
 Vanessa is subsequently ostracized from the posse and Tiffany is allowed in, becoming Nikki's sidekick.
 Stacey pretends to still be Vanessa's friend, all the while enabling the abuse against her, including during gym class.
-The clique also creates a website called "Hating Vanessa" in which students post insulting content about her.
+The clique, along with a boy named Ezra (Joey Nappo) who once fought Tony, also creates a website called "Hating Vanessa" in which students post insulting content about her.
 Although Emily encourages Vanessa to not run back to the clique, she tries to make amends but is rebuffed.
-Vanessa hides in one of the bathroom stalls and the clique, knowing she is there, arrives in the bathroom and badmouths her.
-Vanessa becomes deeply depressed and later cuts most of her hair off and skips school, fearing being mocked for her new look.
-Barbara addresses the bullying with Stacey's mother Denise (Rhoda Griffis), who trivializes it.
+Vanessa hides in one of the bathroom stalls and the clique, knowing she is there, arrives in the bathroom and gossip about her.
+That night, she cuts most of her hair off and skips school the next day, fearing being mocked for her new look.
+Barbara addresses the bullying with Stacey's mother, Denise (Rhoda Griffis), who trivializes it.